The vast open plains of the Central Kalahari Game Reserve attract an abundance of plains game and the predators that follow. © Giovanna Fasanelli

 - Travel by Dog Sled

-Arrive in Johannesburg.
-Meet your expedition leaders and fellow travelers at a welcome dinner and overnight at the Southern Sun O.R.
+Arrive in Johannesburg, South Africa.
+Meet your expedition leaders and fellow travelers at a welcome dinner and overnight at the InterContinental O.R.
 Tambo Airport Hotel.

 This morning, head to the airstrip for a flight to San Camp at the eastern edge of Makgadikgadi Pans, the world’s largest saltpan landscape.
 Normally a stark white desert, it fills with grass and wildflowers during the green season, inviting Africa’s longest zebra migration, as well as Oryx, Springbok, Aardwolf and Brown Hyena.
 Dinner and overnight at San Camp.